 Conflict, repression and severe human rights violations continue across Sudan.
 HART works with local partners in South Kordofan and Blue Nile States (Two Areas), where the Government has blocked humanitarian access to those in desperate need of assistance.

-The video below, made by HART following a visit to Blue Nile in January 2015, features interviews with civilians who describe the current situation, and its impact on their lives.
+The video below, made by HART following a visit to Blue Nile in January 2015, features interviews with civilians who describe the current situation and its impact on their lives.

 The Situation in South Kordofan and Blue Nile

 Nuba Reports are a group of citizen journalists in the Nuba Mountains.
-Follow them on Twitter for the most up to date news from the region.
+Follow @NubaReports for updates and latest news.